pstuffa/d3-course-work/D3 Basics Day One.md

 ## Review ##

-Now that we got a good sense of selections, SVGs and enter(), let's go back to our first visualization and answer a few questions:
+Now that we got a good sense of selections, SVGs and how to bind data, let's go back to our first visualization and answer a few questions:

 ```javascript
 <!DOCTYPE html>